27 Interior Sliding Door Designs You’ll Love

 I love this design take on a track “barn door”.
 Typically a solid wood door is used but this is a modern industrial design using metal joinery and textured glass.
 The look is duplicated in the room to keep the design aesthetic of the room.

-If you have a small living space a glass sliding door might be an ideal option to help keep the feel of the space open.
+If you have a small living space a glass sliding door is an ideal option to help keep the feel of the space open.
 A broken living plan gives flexibility and keeps the light through the home.

 If you have your closet in your bedroom you might not want to be looking at your clothes last think before you go to sleep.
-Having a wardrobe with sliding doors is an ideal solution to keep things out of sight.
+These sliding wooden slatted closet doors are stylish and keep your clothes to keep things out of sight.

 Hidden TV Wall Unit